1313e/PRISM/docs/source/user/terminology_docs.rst

 	The value of a model comparison data point, often an observed/measured value.

 Emulation method [`method`]
-	The specific methods (Gaussian, regression or both) that need to be used to construct an emulator.
+	The specific method (Gaussian, regression or both) that needs to be used to construct an emulator.

 Emulator [`emul`/`emulator`]
 	The collection of all emulator systems together, provided by an :obj:`~prism.emulator.Emulator` object.